-It appears that based on tech stock revenues and earnings, the runway looks clear for this sector.
-But, it seems that the same Wall Street pundits and analysts touting international economic growth are the ones tilting negative on tech valuation.
+It appears based on technology stock revenues and earnings, the near term looks positive for the sector.
+But it seems that the same Wall Street pundits and analysts touting international economic growth are the ones tilting negative on tech valuation.
 That's further puzzling since the tech sector gets over 50 percent of its revenues from international markets.